vkjadon/resources/docs/dl8/README.md

 |    1    |    1    |      0      |

  **XOR acts like a "difference detector"**: it gives `1` only when the inputs are different.

+If we treat inputs as data points in 2D space and you plot them, you will find the points with output 0 are diagonally opposite (bottom-left and top-right) whereas the points with output 1 are on the other diagonal (top-left and bottom-right).
+No single straight line can separate the 0’s from the 1’s.
+That means XOR is not linearly separable.

+A single-layer perceptron (linear classifier) can only draw one straight line to separate data classes.
+Since XOR requires at least two boundaries, a single-layer model cannot learn XOR — no matter how much it trains.
+Thats is why you may find this example at many places for basic understanding of the Deep Learning (multi layer models)

+The feature matrix would take the shape of (2, 4) as there are two input features and 4 datasets.

 ```js
 # XOR Table